jla524/fromthetensor/README.md

 Building a LIME(Python, 500) -- Learn how to build a Local Interpretable Model-Agnostic Explanations (LIME) for deep learning models, understand the concepts of model explanation.

-## Section 7: Distributed deep learning: Scaling deep learning models -- 1 week
+## Section 7: Distributed Deep Learning: Scaling deep learning models -- 1 week

 Building a PyTorch cluster(Python, 1000) -- Learn how to scale deep learning models using PyTorch, understand the concepts of distributed training and data parallelism.